-Rabbi Ahuva Zaches (pronunciation) is a passionate Jewish educator and spiritual guide who strives to inspire people of all ages and backgrounds through high quality Jewish learning and engagement.
+Rabbi Ahuva Zaches (pronunciation) is a passionate Jewish educator and spiritual guide who strives to inspire people of all ages and backgrounds through meaningful community engagement and Jewish learning that enriches our everyday lives.

 Dedicated to building a vibrant, sacred community at Congregation Or Ami, Rabbi Ahuva leads creative, musical services with brief, relatable sermons for Shabbat and holidays, provides original and accessible educational programming for children and adults, and collaborates with lay leaders on new and ongoing social justice projects that help to repair and heal this world.
 She also regularly counsels congregants, visits the sick, officiates at life cycle events, and takes an active role in Richmond’s Jewish and interfaith communities.
-Rabbi Ahuva is currently the chair of the Richmond Council for Jewish Education.
-She has also served as the chair of the Richmond Rabbinic Council and is an active member of the Bon Air Interfaith Trialogue, the Central Conference of American Rabbis, and the Association of Reform Jewish Educators.
+Rabbi Ahuva has served as the chair of both the Richmond Rabbinic Council and the Richmond Council for Jewish Education.
+She is also an active member of the Bon Air Interfaith Trialogue, the Central Conference of American Rabbis, and the Association of Reform Jewish Educators.

 Rabbi Ahuva received her Master of Arts in Hebrew Letters and Rabbinic Ordination from Hebrew Union College-Jewish Institute for Religion in Los Angeles.
 As a rabbinical student, she received a number of awards for excellence in teaching, writing on topics in Jewish ethics, and achievements in the field of rabbinic literature.
 Her innovative prayers and original songs not only bring a fresh sense of spirituality to Shabbat services at Or Ami, but have also been published both in print and online, including in the CCAR’s Mishkan HaNefesh for Youth, the CCAR’s Mishkan Ga’avah: Where Pride Dwells, and the Women of Reform Judaism’s book, Covenant of the Generations, and on websites such as MyJewishLearning.com and Ritualwell.org.
 Rabbi Ahuva also created an online series called Prayer-eoke (https://www.youtube.com/user/TheUTubeRabbi), which is a Karaoke-style program for learning Hebrew prayers, designed to help anyone master the traditional Hebrew prayers and feel more comfortable at Jewish prayer services.